 The left panel of a NetWork Builder contains a set of buttons that control its operation.
 When a NetWork Builder is first created, its Locate radio button is automatically ON.
 This means that the NetWork Builder is ready for us to create new cells.
 We do this by merely following the hint (Fig. 11.10).
 Notice that the cell names are generated by concatenating the base name (name of the cell type) with a number that starts at 0 and increases by 1 for each new cell.
-We'll say more about cell names in A word about cell names under 7.
-Caveats and other comments below.
+We'll say more about this below in 7.
+A word about cell names.